 August 22 – arrive on campus and move in

 August 23 – first date available to receive vehicle at destination (because we add a day)

-2. Determine the distance from point of origin, probably home, to the destination, the university.
+2. Determine the distance for college student auto transport from point of origin, probably home, to the destination, the university.
 Let’s say it’s 2,300 miles.
 As it happens, car shipping drivers are not allowed to drive more than 500 miles in a day, according to DOT rules, which are strictly enforced for everyone’s safety.
 That means the driver will be at least five days on the road.
 Therefore, it would be unwise to make your college student’s vehicle available any sooner than five days before it could possibly be received.
 Therefore, knowing the student cannot receive the vehicle before August 23rd, please make it available on …

 August 18 – First date available to ship college student car

 Nobody can control the car shipping dates with any sort of precision.
 At the time the order is placed, it is unknown which carrier will be shipping your college student’s vehicle, or whether it will be assigned a driver on the first day available … or third day … or fifth day … and so on.
 All we know are the probabilities, and there’s no guaranties on probabilities.